 - Rinse off any residue with fresh cold water.

-Regularly tending to your shade blinds makes sure you’re getting the most out of the product.
-Prolonged neglect of your blinds could potentially result in damage to your blind/s material and shorten its life-span.
-But with a regular wash, you’re ensuring years of trouble free protection from the sun and the weather.
+Regularly tending to your shade blinds ensures you’re getting the most out of the product.
+Prolonged neglect of your blinds could potentially result in damage to your blind material and shorten its lifespan.
+With a regular wash, you’re ensuring years of resistance from the sun and the weather.